marie-minaeva/stockholm/README.md

 ### Installations required to run ProMutor locally
 ProMutor is written in python.
 In addition, it utilises `singularity` for running `hhblits`.

-To run ProMutor locally following tools are needed:
+To run ProMutor locally the following tools are needed:
 - `python` v3.9 or higher
 - `singularity`